-- o which content to be taught first and which to be taught later; - the speed with which s/he can teach irrespective of the generally accepted speed followed by other teachers; - o using appropriate methods of teaching to suit the learner's profile; - o determining whether the learners can be assessed at a particular stage or not irrespective of the schedule planned by school; - o choosing or devising a method of assessment for the learners. - o taking a mid course stock checking of whether the above decisions taken are appropriate and justified. - changing the decisions regarding what to teach, how to teach and how to assess the learners in deference to the needs and request of the learner/s. - It can be observed in the sense of security enjoyed by the teacher to innovate in teaching learning process and the sense of security enjoyed that the failure of the innovation will not affect the performance appraisal. - It can be observed in discussions/consultation the teacher engages in with learners for making various decisions regarding what to teach, how to teach and how to assess the learners.
+- which content to be taught first and which to be taught later ; - the speed with which s/he can teach irrespective of the generally accepted speed followed by other teachers; - using appropriate methods of teaching to suit the learner's profile; - determining whether the learners can be assessed at a particular stage or not irrespective of the schedule planned by school;

+-choosing or devising a method of assessment for the learners.

+- It can be observed in the sense of security enjoyed by the teacher to innovate in teaching learning process and the sense of security enjoyed that the failure of the innovation will not affect the performance appraisal. - It can be observed in discussions/consultation the teacher engages in with learners for making various decisions regarding what to teach, how to teach and how to assess the learners